-How to Run PPC Campaigns in Google AdWords
+How to Run PPC Campaigns in Google Ads

-Google AdWords is Google’s online advertising program that enables marketers to create online ads to reach audiences that are interested in the products and services you offer.
+Google Ads is Google’s online advertising program that enables marketers to create online ads to promote their product/services to their target audiences.

-The AdWords platform runs on Pay-Per-Click (PPC) advertising i.e. you have to pay every time a visitor clicks an ad.
+The Google Ads platform runs on Pay-Per-Click (PPC) advertising i.e. you have to pay every time a visitor clicks an ad.

-Marketers rely on Google AdWords as a promotion platform because:
+Marketers rely on Google Ads as a promotion platform because:

 - You can attract more customers by showing ads on a platform people actually use to find information i.e. Google.

 - You can promote offers to a local and global audience.